Kembang-Desa/iOSApp_MC2/README.md

 Installation steps

-1. Download and setup your android studio from [Android Studio](https://developer.android.com/studio)
+1. Download and setup your XCode from [XCode](https://developer.apple.com/xcode/)
 2. Load the project and build

 <p align="right">(<a href="#top">back to top</a>)</p>